Month Melee · Multiplication · Ages 7+

 Press Start to deploy.

-Type the product ยท Enter or Fire to submit ยท 60 seconds on the clock
+You start at Corporal · type the product · Enter or Fire to submit · 60 seconds on the clock

 Score0